SecretFoundation/SNIPs/SNIP-26.md

 ## Considerations

-In order for pre-existing SNIP-20s to upgrade (once that feature is implemented in Secret Network), a CosmWasm `migrate` handler must be used since the allowances data struct is changed.
+In order for pre-existing SNIP-20s to upgrade, a CosmWasm `migrate` handler must be used since the allowances data struct is changed.

-## Copyright
-Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0).